Galaktikkon/Notes/Sieci/Warstwa łącza danych/Wirtualne sieci lokalne (VLAN).md

 - pozwalają np. podzielić sieć na dwie sieci bez fizycznego przełączania kabli i dodawania urządzeń
 - reguła 80/20
 	- 80% ruchu chcemy przełączać, a 20% routować
+	- "switch when you can, route when you must"

 ## Podział sieci wirtualnych